Endpoint Automation

 Management groups use rules to determine device membership, enabling the devices to be administered as a group.
 For example, you can select devices based on their Active Directory Organizational Unit, or their operating system version, or any other criteria available to the management group rules.
 Please refer to Management Groups page for details.

-You can also create your own policies using rules, fragments and trigger templates from any Integrated Product Pack that you have uploaded, which are fully configurable, please refer to Defining your own policy for details.
+You can also create your own policies using rules, fragments and trigger templates from any Integrated Product Pack that you have uploaded, which are fully configurable, please refer to Defining your own policies for details.

 For details on check and fix rules, refer to Fragments in Tachyon Core integrated product pack.